julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, April 09, 2025.
+Thursday, April 10, 2025.
 Quote of the day:

-> "Don't be too timid and squeamish about your actions.
-All life is an experiment." - Ralph Waldo Emerson
+> "Untutored courage is useless in the face of educated bullets." - George S. Patton